 - A quick final cook over the hot side of the grill gets the links browned and crisp.

-Read more: The Food Lab: The Best Way To Grill Sausages
+Read more: The Food Lab: The Best Way to Grill Sausages

-- 1 (1 pound) package sauerkraut, with juices
+- 1 (1-pound; 450g) package sauerkraut, with juices

-- Buns and brown mustard for serving
+- Buns and brown mustard, for serving

-Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
+Light 1 chimney full of charcoal.
+When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
-Clean and oil the grilling grate.
+Clean and oil grilling grate.

-Place sauerkraut and juices in a 10-inch square disposable aluminum pan.
-Alternatively, construct a tray out of a double layer of heavy duty aluminum foil, 10 inches square, with sides about 2 inches high.
+Place sauerkraut and juices in a 10-inch-square disposable aluminum pan.
+(Alternatively, construct a tray out of a double layer of heavy-duty aluminum foil, 10 inches square, with sides about 2 inches high.)
 Nestle hot dogs into sauerkraut.

 Place tray on hot side of grill and cook until simmering, about 4 minutes.
 Slide to cooler side of grill.
 Cover grill, with vents over sausages.
 Cook with all vents open until hot dogs are heated through, about 10 minutes, turning once halfway through.